red5pro/rtmpbee/README.md

 ## Stream Manager API

 For the Stream Manager example, it is important to note that the insecure IP address is required.
-If you are serving your Stream Manager over SSL, the RTSP bee cannot properly use its API due to security restrictions. _It is possible to resolve these security issues in the future, if you download and store the cert in your Java install, [https://stackoverflow.com/questions/21076179/pkix-path-building-failed-and-unable-to-find-valid-certification-path-to-requ](https://stackoverflow.com/questions/21076179/pkix-path-building-failed-and-unable-to-find-valid-certification-path-to-requ)._
+If you are serving your Stream Manager over SSL, the RTMP bee cannot properly use its API due to security restrictions. _It is possible to resolve these security issues in the future, if you download and store the cert in your Java install, [https://stackoverflow.com/questions/21076179/pkix-path-building-failed-and-unable-to-find-valid-certification-path-to-requ](https://stackoverflow.com/questions/21076179/pkix-path-building-failed-and-unable-to-find-valid-certification-path-to-requ)._

 [![Analytics](https://ga-beacon.appspot.com/UA-59819838-3/red5pro/rtmpbee?pixel)](https://github.com/igrigorik/ga-beacon)